-However, if you have too many negative items (like a foreclosure or multiple missed payments), banks and lenders will be more hesitant to work with you.
-This can make it harder to get loans for buying a home, going back to school or even opening a new credit card, or even renting an apartment.
+However, if you have too many negative items, such as a foreclosure or multiple missed payments – banks and lenders will be more hesitant to work with you.
+This can make it harder to get loans for buying a home, going back to school, opening a new credit card, or even renting an apartment.

 The items on your credit report make up your credit score.
-Your payment history, the amount of available credit you use and the age of your accounts all go into calculating your credit score.
-The more positive items on your report, the higher your score will be.
+Your payment history, the amount of available credit you use, and the age of your accounts all go into calculating your credit score.
+The more positive items on your credit report, the higher your credit score.

-Every month, creditors, banks and lenders across the country submit information to credit reporting bureaus.
-Credit reporting bureaus collect, store and organize this data.
-They also issue credit reports using the information that lenders, banks and other institutions provide.
+Every month, creditors, banks, and other lenders submit information to credit reporting bureaus.
+Credit reporting bureaus collect, store, and organize this data.
+They ultimately issue credit reports using the information that lenders, banks, and other institutions provide.

 There are laws that control how credit reporting bureaus can use and store your data.
 For example, under the Fair Credit Reporting Act, a credit bureau must investigate any dispute you make about an item on your report.

-There are three major credit reporting bureaus: TransUnion, Equifax and Experian.
-Each bureau stores and reports your data.
-Let’s learn more about each credit reporting bureau.
+There are three major credit reporting bureaus: TransUnion, Equifax, and Experian.
+Here’s what you need to know about each credit reporting bureau.

-Experian is a credit reporting bureau that issues credit reports and scores.
-Experian’s credit reports place an increased emphasis on when the items on your report will expire.
+Experian is one of the major credit reporting bureaus issuing credit reports and scores.
+Experian’s credit reports emphasize the expiration date on the items in your report.

 Many people believe that once something is on their credit report, it’s there for life.
 This actually isn’t true — both positive and negative items expire over time.
-When you look at your Experian report, you can see exactly when the item will leave your report.
-This can help you decide on the best time to apply for a loan.
+When you look at your Experian report, you can see exactly when an item will leave your report.
+This can help you determine the best time to apply for a loan.

-Another credit reporting bureau, Equifax focuses on providing you with an easy way to view your credit information.
+Equifax is another credit reporting bureau focusing on providing you with easy access to your credit information.
 Equifax is the only credit reporting bureau of the major three that lists the status of your loans and accounts as “closed” or “open.”

-This makes it much easier for you to see which outstanding accounts you still need to pay down and it’s also a good way to spot errors.
-In other words, an account could be listed as open when it’s actually closed.
+This makes it much easier for you to see which outstanding accounts you still need to pay down.
+It’s also a great way to spot errors.
+For instance, you may find an account is listed as open when it’s actually closed.
 Equifax is a good place to start if you’re reading your credit report for the first time.

-The final credit reporting bureau, TransUnion, also issues credit reports and scores, however, they go the extra mile to list each of your accounts as either “satisfactory” or “adverse.”
-If your account is in “satisfactory” condition, it means that it’s either paid in full or your payments are up to date.
-If your account is in an “adverse” condition, it means you’re behind on your payments.
+TransUnion also issues credit reports and scores, however, they go the extra mile to list each of your accounts as either “satisfactory” or “adverse.”
+“Satisfactory” condition means your account is either paid in full or your payments are up to date.
+If your account is in an “adverse” condition, it means you’ve fallen behind on payments.

-First, take a look at your personal information.
-Make sure that your name is spelled correctly, your birthdate is accurate and your address is current.
+The first step is to review your personal information on your credit report.
+Make sure that your name is spelled correctly, your birthdate is accurate, and your address is current.

 Next, check your employment history.
 It may be in its own section or it may be part of your personal information, depending on which report you’re reading.
 If you’ve changed jobs since your latest report was issued, you may want to dispute this information.